klyed/hivesmartchain/docs/deploy.md

 * _bin:_ the path to the abi or bin file

-The _destination_ field can either be a hex encoding adress, the name of a key name (e.g. Root\_0 or Participant\_1), or the result of previous burrow deploy job.
+The _destination_ field can either be a hex encoding adress, the name of a key name (e.g. Root\_0 or Participant\_1), or the result of previous hsc deploy job.
 In the latter case the name of the job must be specified, prefixed with $.

-If the contract was deployed without metadata (e.g. using the burrow js module or with an earlier version of burrow deploy) the abi must be specified.
+If the contract was deployed without metadata (e.g. using the hsc js module or with an earlier version of hsc deploy) the abi must be specified.
 This must be the path to the contract bin file or abi file.

 ## Proposal